* U.S. distillates down 3.21 mln barrels - EIA

 * China's factory activity contracts, first time in 6 months

-NEW YORK, Jan 23 (Reuters) - U.S. crude oil futures rose more than $1 on Thursday, narrowing the discount to European Brent to the lowest level for two months following a jump in heating fuel to the highest price of 2014 after a big draw down in distillates inventories.
+NEW YORK, Jan 23 (Reuters) - U.S. crude oil futures rose more than $1 on Thursday, narrowing the discount to European Brent to the lowest level for two months, after a sizeable draw in distillates drove the heating fuel price to its highest so far this year.

 U.S. oil extended its rally from Wednesday earlier in the session after TransCanada announced the start up of its Gulf Coast pipeline that will carry 700,000 barrels of oil per day (bpd) from Cushing, Oklahoma, the pricing point for the New York Mercantile Exchange, to Gulf Coast refineries.